shaik1002/biggitlabbomb/doc/user/infrastructure/iac/terraform_state.md

   expand **Visibility, project features, permissions**, and under **Infrastructure**, turn on the toggle.

 ## Initialize a Terraform state as a backend by using GitLab CI/CD

+After you execute the `terraform init` command, you can use GitLab CI/CD to run `terraform` commands.

 Prerequisites: